Vaporesso PodStick Review: Two Pods and Three Power Levels

 The mouth-to-lung pod has a lower maximum power limit of only 11W, while the pod with the sub-ohm coil can hit a high output of 22W.

-With regular to moderate use, on a full battery, at the highest power level for either pod, users can expect at least a full day of use.
+With regular to moderate use, on a full battery, users can expect at least a full day of use at the highest power level for either pod.
 The five LEDs that run along the front of the device also indicate the battery level.
 All five LEDs lit up means full power, as the power decrease, so to do the LEDs with one LED illuminated, meaning its time to recharge.

 Battery lights meaning puts another way: